 When I was a child my father told me that there was a treasure hidden by dwarfs somewhere in our home, an old country estate that had during his childhood and youth harboured a cinema named The Unicorn, a ballroom, a tavern, a farm and a family.
 The world he showed me was magic, limitless and full of adventures.
 Objects could be magic and I knew that if I just believed it hard enough I could fly.

-When I was 8 my father died after a long illness.
-I have always wanted to reconnect.
+I was 8 years old when my father died after a long illness.
+Since then I have always wanted to reconnect with him.

-This project is a work in progress started in 2020 supported by LFI ( Leica Fotografie International) and the Cultural Ministry of the Federal State of Rhineland Palatinate, edited by Régina Montfort.
+This project is a work in progress started in 2020 supported by LFI ( Leica Fotografie International), VG Bild-Kunst and the Cultural Ministry of the Federal State of Rhineland Palatinate, edited by Régina Monfort.